ccheng-design/Ptarmigan/README.md

 ## 📦 Grasshopper Plugin: Ptarmigan

-A key part of this repo is the Grasshopper plugin **UAP**, which includes custom components to extend workflow efficiency.
+A key part of this repo is the Grasshopper plugin **PTARMIGAN**, which includes custom components to extend workflow efficiency.

 ### ✅ Installation Instructions